LogtalkDotOrg/logtalk3/examples/figures/NOTES.md

 essential in this example.
 Such an extension is also available in Prolog III.)".

-Note that the use of the coroutining library limits the backend Prolog systems that can be used to run this example to ECLiPSe, SICStus PRolog, SWI-Prolog, and YAP.
+Note that the use of the `dif` library limits the backend Prolog systems that can be used to run this example to B-Prolog, ECLiPSe, SICStus PRolog, Scryer Prolog, SWI-Prolog, XSB, and YAP.